fbpx

 9 km or 5.6 miles walking

-This section of the Camino offers a nice variety of terrains and landscapes.
-You will sometimes follow the road on a good side walking path, venture through picturesque meadows, and cross eucalyptus tree forests.
-It is an enjoyable walk with no difficulty and numerous possibilities to stop at cafes along the way for a drink or a snack.
-Visit the Ermita or chapel of St. Irene along the way.
+This section of the Camino presents a tremendous variety of terrains and landscapes.
+At times, you will follow a well-maintained walking path alongside the road, wander through charming meadows, and pass through forests of eucalyptus trees.
+It is a pleasant walk with no difficulty and many chances to stop at cafes along the way for a drink or snack.
+Be sure to visit the Ermita or chapel of St. Irene during your journey.

 Day 12Rua Pedrouzo - Lavacolla